A new project by Shadi Habib Allah examines the disparities and dependencies brought on by government welfare policies.

 The Hammer Projects series is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.

 The Hammer Projects series is made possible by a gift from Hope Warschaw and John Law.
-Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy.
-Additional support is provided by Good Works Foundation and Laura Donnelley.
+Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, with additional support from Good Works Foundation and Laura Donnelley and the Los Angeles Board of Supervisors through the Los Angeles County Arts Commission.